balsimpson/alexa-radio-skill/content/getting-started.md

 For free website hosting, we'll use VErcel.
 Deploying the website could not be easier.
 Create a new project and just import the github repository.

 ### Add Environment variables
-Add the Firebase Project Id and Project Name to the environment variables
+Add the Firebase Project Id and Project Name to the environment variables.